-Pursuant to the terms of a pledge agreement between us and J.P.
-Morgan Trust Company, National Association, as collateral agent, we have purchased and pledged to the collateral agent, as security for the notes and for the exclusive benefit of the holders of the notes, a portfolio of \$9,900,000 aggregate principal amount at maturity of zero-coupon U.S. treasury securities.
+Pursuant to the terms of a pledge agreement among us, J.P.
+Morgan Trust Company, National Association, as trustee, and J.P.
+Morgan Trust Company, National Association, as collateral agent, we have purchased and pledged to the collateral agent, as security for the notes and for the exclusive benefit of the holders of the notes, a portfolio of \$4,852,000 aggregate principal amount at maturity of zero-coupon U.S. treasury securities.
 This treasury portfolio consists of principal or interest strips of U.S. treasury securities that mature on or prior to the business day immediately preceding each of the first six interest payment dates for the notes in such amounts as will be sufficient upon receipt of scheduled interest and principal payments of such securities to provide for payments in full of the first six scheduled interest payments on the notes when due.